Flickster42490/frontend-code-test/README.md

 ## About

-1. This Recipe Table/Grocery List project is written with Angular, Node, Express.
+* This Recipe Table/Grocery List project is written with Angular, Node, Express.
-2. It persists data locally using ngStorage module
+* It persists data locally using ngStorage module
+* You can access the project through the instructions below or head on over to [letsgoshopping.herokuapp.com](http://letsgoshopping.herokuapp.com).
+(FYI, it might be a bit slow since it's hosted on a free dyno on Heroku)

 ## Instructions

-* In your terminal, navigate to the root folder `frontend-code-test`
+1. In your terminal, navigate to the root folder `frontend-code-test`
-* To Install dependencies
+2. To Install dependencies
 * Run `npm install`
 * Run `bower install`
-* In your browser, navigate to [localhost:8080](http://localhost:8080).
+3. In your browser, navigate to [localhost:8080](http://localhost:8080).